 Possession of the ITP certificiate should represent to potential employers a scholar well versed in the theoretical and practical aspects of using academic technology at the university level, and assist doctoral students in their pursuit of employment in the academy and beyond.

-This site provides infomation about the curriculum and mission of the certificate program, the program's faculty, as well as examples of syllabi and student work.
-The certificate program is coordinated by Dr. Stephen Brier.
+This site provides information about the curriculum and mission of the certificate program, the program's faculty, as well as examples of syllabi and student work.
+The certificate program is coordinated by Michael Mandiberg.